Tsukiyonocm/Math_program/README.md

 Test Version Update Journal
 ------------
+0.08 - Major Updates seem to be rolling out daily right now.
+I have all math types working.
+I have reworked the code base again and got rid of a good bit of redundent code in the process.
+I was right in the sense that once I got subtraction added, the rest of things would fall into place quickly with just a couple of lines of code.
+The main problem I ran into was with division because of dividing by 0, which cant be done.
+So I had to write a extra if statement to change a 0 to 1 if it popped up only in the context of the division practice.
+I am pretty sure I can still rewrnite a few sections of code a bit better, but, right now everything works and I am overall happy with my work here.
+Now I think its time to move on to some of the other features I wished to add to this.

 0.07 - A somewhat major update to the overall code base even though functionality has not changed much.
 The main changes right now is the addition of the "Give Up" and "Quit" functionality.
 These do as they say, either quit the program, or give up on the problem you were trying.
 Otherwise I have spent a good bit of time reformatting the code so that the math symbol, math difficulty, and type of math to be done can be done inside of one function.
 This is in contrast to it originally being done inside of several functions, as was the choice with the difficulty.
 I have also begun building out the subtraction side of things as well.
 I believe once I get this basic framework setup, that the rest will come along quite quickly.

 0.06 - Large Update overall.
 I added in the initial selection screen to choose the type of math you wish to do.
 Though as of now, only the addition is working.
 Once the selection is made, I also added in the functionality to choose your difficulty level as well which can range from numbers maxing at 9 up to 9999.
 All this required a fair bit of remastering of the various functions and what they set out to accomplish which I will update the definitions for those at a later time.
 I will need to research how to work these button variables I believe a bit, as of now, the difficulty is handled through 4 seperate functions that all do largely the same basic things, I imagine there is an easier way to do this, or at least a more efficient way to do it.
 For now though, my code works and I can revamp it later on.